 Should workers be allowed to invest a portion of their payroll tax in private accounts that they manage themselves?

 The Social Security program provides our senior citizens with important benefits, as well as many disabled families.
 As a Member of Congress, I have pledged to protect the commitment made to hard-working seniors who have worked their whole lives and now depend on this program.
 I oppose any change to Social Security that would jeopardize an individual's ability to receive their payments.
 However, the Social Security system in its current form is financially unhealthy and needs reform.
 Congress should consider options to reform this system, without removing benefits from current and near-retirees who are counting on these benefits in their retirement.

 What else would you like voters to know about your ideas and qualifications?

-I have fought for lower taxes, smaller government, and secure borders.
-I have introduced legislation to open federal lands for economic development, passed legislation to help alleviate demand for water in northern Nevada by southern Nevada, and authored legislation to provide a tax credit for Nevada’s veterans to assist them with travel costs when visiting healthcare facilities.
+I have fought for lower taxes, smaller government, secure borders, and have always put Nevada first since coming to Congress.
+I have introduced legislation to open federal lands for economic development in Reno and Henderson.
+I have passed legislation to help alleviate demand for water in northern Nevada by providing a more efficient water use authority along the lower Colorado in southern Nevada.
+I authored legislation to provide a tax credit for Nevada's veterans to assist them with travel costs when visiting healthcare facilities greater than 25 miles from home.
 In Carson City, I have been able to secure funding for the rehabilitation of lands burned by the Waterfall Fire.
-It has been an honor to serve my fellow Nevadans and I will continue to put Nevada first while I’m in Congress.
+It has been an honor to serve my fellow Nevadans and I will continue to put Nevada first while I'm in Congress.